Manbi912/Manbi912/README.md

 ## 📖 About me

-**Backend-focused Full-Stack Engineer with over 10 years of experience and advanced expertise in Node.js, Express.js, Python, and PHP.
-Skilled in frontend development with React.js, Angular, and Vue.js.
-Strong in architecting scalable microservices, developing advanced APIs using GraphQL, and implementing efficient CI/CD pipelines with Jenkins.**
+**Frontend-focused Full-Stack Engineer with advanced skills in React, Angular, and Node.Js.
+Skilled in creating dynamic, responsive web applications and experienced in integratingwithGraphQL APIs and optimizing frontend performance.
+Proficient in backend technologies like Node.js, Python, Java, and PHP, enabling seamlessfull-stack development.**

 ## 📖 What can I do for you?